JosephMontfort/Prismal/README.md

 ---

-## Compose Successor - PrismalAGSL
+## High Performance Compose Successor - PrismalAGSL

 If you are working on a Jetpack Compose project, we recommend using the modern successor, [**PrismalAGSL**](https://github.com/styropyr0/PrismalAGSL).